 The End of Cash?

-(Bloomberg) -- Do we need cash?
-Humans have used all sorts of things to exchange items of economic value — rare metals, strings of shells and even jugs of whiskey.
-Those objects have gotten more ephemeral, with paper money replacing most coins, and digital forms increasingly supplanting paper.
-Could physical cash go away entirely?
-Economists see great payoffs in a cashless society: lower transaction costs, new tools to manage economic growth and an end to tax evasion and money laundering.
-Critics see an erosion of privacy, frightening new powers for tyrants and an increase in inequality.
+(Bloomberg) -- Do we still need cash?
+Humans have used all sorts of things as stores of value — rare metals, strings of shells, even jugs of whiskey.
+Over time the objects have become more ephemeral, from coins to paper to digital forms.
+Economists see great payoffs in a cashless society: lower costs for businesses and new tools to manage economies, stymie tax evasion and fight money laundering.
+Critics see an erosion of privacy, frightening new powers for governments and another sign of widening inequality.
+Central bankers, meanwhile, worry about losing control of the supply of money to digital networks like Facebook.

 Since Roman times, people have tried out many alternatives to carrying loads of cash.
 Arab merchants developed bills of exchange for financing international transactions, a system that spread to Europe in the late Middle Ages.
-The earliest known example of a modern check was written by hand and drawn on an account at Clayton and Morris, a goldsmiths’ bank in London, on Feb.
+The earliest known example of a modern check was written by hand and drawn on an account at Clayton and Morris, a goldsmith bank in London, on Feb.
 16, 1659.
 The next revolution started with a forgotten wallet.
 In 1949, U.S. entrepreneur Frank McNamara visited the Majors Cabin Grill restaurant in New York and had an embarrassing moment before his wife paid the tab.
 But it gave him an idea, and months later he returned to the same restaurant, this time paying with a small cardboard card.
 Thus was born the credit-card industry.
 Shortly thereafter, banks began adopting computing systems that made it easier to keep track of money digitally.
-Then came the first automated teller machine, in London in 1967.
-Debit cards had been first tested the year before but only began to be issued in large numbers in the 1980s as ATM networks grew.
-Online banking took off in the following decade, ending the dominance of cash once and for all.
+The first automated teller machine appeared in London in 1967, but debit cards only began to be issued in large numbers in the 1980s as ATM networks grew.
+Online banking took off in the following decade.

-For governments, getting rid of cash would make it easier to crack down on tax evasion and drug trafficking.
-Businesses wouldn’t only save money on transaction costs but could benefit if friction-free payments led consumers to buy more.
-Some economists say that without cash, central banks could fight recessions more effectively by imposing negative interest rates — effectively a tax on savings meant to spur spending — if hoarding cash weren't available as a way to sidestep the penalty.
-Critics say that in a digital-only economy, governments and banks could take control of your financial life; with a flick of a switch, they could leave you without a penny.
-Networks can fail.
-And everybody could be vulnerable to a cyberattack or power outage, as residents of Puerto Rico found after Hurricane Maria destroyed much of the island’s electrical grid in September.
-For the world’s poor, arguments about going cashless cut both ways.
-Billions of poor people in the developing world depend on cash to buy goods for very small amounts, often mere cents.
+For governments, getting rid of cash would cut minting and distribution expenses and make it easier to crack down on tax evasion and drug trafficking.
+Stores could save on cash-handling costs, reduce theft and possibly earn more if faster checkouts led to more transactions per hour, as some salad chains found in a trial.
+(There are still card fees to consider; studies have differed on which mode ends up cheapest.)
+Some economists say that without cash, central banks could fight recessions more effectively because they’d have an effective way to impose negative interest rates — basically a tax on savings meant to spur spending.
+Critics say that in a digital-only economy, governments and banks could take control of your financial life, leaving you penniless with a flick of a switch.
+Phone networks can fail, or be vulnerable to a cyberattack or power outage, as residents of Puerto Rico found after Hurricane Maria.
+The Fed has stayed on the sidelines, saying there are “substantial” issues around cybersecurity to be resolved.
+For the world’s poor, going cashless would cut both ways.
+Facebook’s ambitious plan to create a global digital currency called Libra ran into a wall of political opposition over such issues as data protection, national sovereignty and money laundering, forcing a rethink.
+Billions of people in the developing world depend on cash to buy small amounts of goods, often for mere cents.
 Not all of them can afford phones or other means of interacting with a digital cash network.
-That could make people who don’t have equal access to banking services into second-class citizens.
-On the other hand, services like Paytm in India and mobile-phone networks such as Kenya’s M-Pesa have let people in remote villages try out newer services like micro-business loans.
+Those without face becoming second-class citizens.
+On one hand, services like Paytm in India and Kenya’s M-Pesa have let people in remote villages try out newer services like micro-business loans.
+On the other, some people have found themselves ensnared by sky-high interest rates and hounded by e-debt collectors.

 The Reference Shelf